Mega Man (1995 video game): Reception

 Reception to the game was generally positive.
 Mega Man received an 87 percent from the UK-based magazine Sega Power.
 A reviewer for GamePro gave the game a total score of 3.75 out of 5, complimenting its graphics and sound, but noting that the small Game Gear screen increases the difficulty.
-Mean Machines gave it a 75 percent, with Gus Swan calling it a "close conversion of the Megaman [sic] style".
+Mean Machines Sega gave it a 75 percent, with Gus Swan calling it a "close conversion of the Megaman [sic] style".

 Retrospective reviews for the game have been mixed.
 1UP.com's Nadia Oxford elaborated, "Mega Man often has to fight with his enemies in such close quarters, he might as well hold their hands and try his luck at a friendship.
 The constant screen-scrolling and sticky controls makes for a very frustrating game, although the Game Gear's low battery life ends the torment in a couple of hours anyway."
 GameSpot contributors Christian Nutt and Justin Speer described it as "a decent, if somewhat sluggish, translation of the Mega Man series".
 Damien Butt from Retro Gamer, while giving it praise for its graphics, was more mixed towards its gameplay, criticizing its difficulty and the enemies moving too fast for the player.
 Robert Workman for GameZone believed the game deserved a second chance for re-release, praising it for its controls, visuals, and sound.

 In 2013, due to an ESRB listing, there was speculation that the Game Gear title was being released for the Nintendo 3DS Virtual Console.
 Despite the listing, nothing came of it.
-Because of its North American exclusivity, copies of the game garner a high price point, with complete copies going for $200 as of 2013.
+Because of its North American exclusivity, copies of the game garner a high price point, with complete copies going for $200 as of 2013, and $1,800 as of 2023.